Tojikan/znz-roll20/docs/p0-rolls.md

-### Resources ###
+### Spending Resources ###

-**Prior to rolling**, players can decide to spend additional resources to improve their roll by first asking the ZM if they can improve their roll.
-If the ZM permits it, the players can then spend resources to improve the results of their roll.
+**Resources** are certain character stats or items that a character can use to complete an action.
+For example, players must use Energy to attempt melee attacks or Ammunition to attempt ranged attacks.
+These resources can also be spent on player rolls. **Prior to rolling**, players can decide to spend resources to improve the results of the roll (at the discretion and direction of the ZM).
+If the ZM permits it, the players can then spend those resources to improve the results of their roll.

 Examples:

 `Player shoots with their gun.
 They spend 3 ammo to make 3 attacks.` `Player is trying to kick down a door.
 They can spend an additional 3 energy (physical action points) to improve the results of their roll by 3.`

-Adding resources is a great way to ensure certain actions succeed and efficiently resolve conflicts.
+Adding resources can help ensure certain actions succeed and efficiently resolve conflicts.
 At the same time, if the roll fails, the player loses the resources they spent without achieving the desired result.
 Player should manage resources carefully and decide when to spend it and when to reserve it for more dire situations.
-If they completely run out of a resource, the character will suffer harsh consequences up to even potentially death.
+If they completely run out of a resource, the character will suffer harsh consequences, possibly even the death of their character.
 <br/><br/>